prefab-cloud/prefab-cloud-docs-web/docs/explanations/context.md

 To avoid deeply passing around awareness of the current user, request, etc., Prefab allows you to set Context globally.
 The mechanisms for doing so will vary by language and framework.

 When global context is set, log levels and feature flags will evaluate in that context.
+If you provide just-in-time context to your FF evaluations, it will be merged with the global context.
+More on merging below.

 <Tabs groupId="lang">
 <TabItem value="ruby" label="Ruby">